ltelab/disdrodb/docs/source/readers.rst

 DISDRODB supports reading and loading data from many input file formats.
 The following subsections describe, first, what a reader is and how it can be defined.
 Then, it illustrates multiple methods how a reader can be called (i.e. from terminal or within python) to process raw data into DISDRODB L0 products.

 What is a reader
 =================

-A DISDRODB reader is a python function encoding all the required information to convert raw disdrometer text (or netcdf) data into DISDRODB L0A and/or DISDRODB L0B products.
+A DISDRODB reader is a python function encoding all the required information to convert raw disdrometer text (or netCDF) data into DISDRODB L0A and/or DISDRODB L0B products.

 To be more precise, a reader contains:

-1. a glob string specifying the pattern to select all files to be processed within a station directory
+1. a glob string specifying the pattern to select all files to be processed within a station directory;

-2. the name of the variables present in the raw files (i.e. the file header/columns)
+2. the name of the variables present in the raw files (i.e. the file header/columns);

-3. some special arguments required to open and read the raw files (i.e the delimiter)
+3. some special arguments required to open and read the raw files (i.e the delimiter);

 4. an optional ad-hoc function to make the raw data compliant with the DISDRODB standards.

 If the raw data are text-based files, the reader will take care of first converting the data